 Lauralee E. Martin was Chief Executive Officer and President of HCP, Inc., a real estate investment trust focusing on properties serving the healthcare industry.
 Ms. Martin also served as a member of HCP, Inc.’s Board of Directors.
 Prior to joining HCP, Inc., Ms. Martin served as Chief Executive Officer of the Americas division of Jones Lang LaSalle, Inc., a financial and professional services firm specializing in real estate services and investment management, and served as a member of Jones Lang LaSalle, Inc.’s Board of Directors.
 Ms. Martin also previously held positions with Heller Financial as its Chief Financial Officer, Senior Group President – Heller Financial Real Estate, Equipment Financing and Small Business Lending and served as President of its Real Estate group.
 Ms. Martin was also a member of the Heller Financial Board of Directors.
 She currently serves on the boards of Marcus & Millichap and QuadReal Property Group.
 She holds a Master of Business Administration degree from the University of Connecticut and a Bachelor of Arts degree from Oregon State University.

 Alfred E. Osborne, Jr., Ph.D. serves as Lead Director for the company.
-He serves as Interim Dean at the University of California at Los Angeles (UCLA) Anderson School of Management and was previously the Interim Dean.
+He serves as Senior Associate Dean at the University of California at Los Angeles (UCLA) Anderson School of Management and was previously the Interim Dean.
 Dr. Osborne has also served as Professor of Global Economics and Management since July 2008.
 He was previously an Associate Professor of Global Economics and Management and held several leadership positions at UCLA, including Director of the Harold & Pauline Price Center for Entrepreneurial Studies.
 Dr. Osborne’s tenure at UCLA includes various administrative posts, including terms as Chairman of the Business Economics faculty and Director of the MBA program.
-In addition, he is a Director of Nuverra Environmental Solutions (formerly Heckmann Corporation) and of First Pacific Advisor’s Capital Fund, Crescent Fund, International Value Fund, New Income Funds, Paramount Fund, Perennial Fund, and Source Capital, Inc. He holds a Doctorate in Business Economics, a Master’s degree in Business Administration, a Master’s degree in Economics, and a Bachelor’s degree in Electrical Engineering, all from Stanford University.
+In addition, he serves on the boards of Waverley Capital Acquisition Corp.
+1 and First Pacific Advisor’s Capital Fund, Crescent Fund, International Value Fund, New Income Funds, Paramount Fund, Perennial Fund, and Source Capital, Inc. He holds a Doctorate in Business Economics, a Master’s degree in Business Administration, a Master’s degree in Economics, and a Bachelor’s degree in Electrical Engineering, all from Stanford University.